EverWinter23/skynet/JOURNAL.md

   the Q at the same time.
 Saves a lot of time, for big video files, mods during conn. loss.
 + Started porting code to windows.

+## 26th June 2018 Tuesday
++ Ported the code to windows, everything works as expected ;-).
+A couple of changes had to be made.
++ Started working on README.md